Khalil Mack, defense step up for Raiders in second half to beat Titans

 The defense?

-It was nothing like expected.
+It was nothing like we expected.
 At least, not in the second half.

-The Raiders' defense, the 26th-ranked unit in the 32-team NFL last season, was efficient.
+The Raiders' defense, the 26th-ranked unit in the NFL last season, was efficient.
 It was potent.
 It was successful.

 In the second half.
 In closing time.